-Following is the first ten pages of my upcoming memior with the working title, The Makeup Artist Must Die: Tales From the Greenroom.
-The unspoken rule of the professional makeup artist working in the greenrooms of CNN and FOX News Channel, is never repeat what you hear and see, and make the talent look as believable as possible no matter how corrupt they are.
-Having made up such luminaries as Hilary Clinton, Al Gore, and Barbara Bush, I have decided it’s time for me to break the rules and tell my story.
+Following is the first ten pages of my upcoming memoir with the working title, The Makeup Artist Must Die: Tales From the Greenroom.
+Having traversed the globe as an international model with Elite Modeling Agency, posed for the Revlon Charlie Girl Advertising campaigns, and then worked behind the camera as a makeup artist with such high touch clients as Hilary Clinton, Al Gore, and Barbara Bush, I am in a unique position to write about toxic beauty.
+In this book, I deal with the issues of personal transformation vs outward appearances, eating disorders, religious sexual abuse, divorce, and the inner workings of CNN and FOX News Channel, in Washington, DC.
 I am a professional makeup artist and former employee of two of the largest television news networks in the world, and this is my memoir.

 Taking Off the Mask or Otherwise Known as Death Without Lipstick